ministryofjustice/hmpps-arns-integrations-test-playwright-poc/performance/README.md

 # Setup
-To run locally first install k6
+To run locally first install k6.
+The browser module is now included in the default installation as of k6 version 0.52.0.
 `brew install k6`

 To run the tests head/headless you will need chromium installed - to install chromium run